GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 In oxTrust, navigate to `Configuration` > `Manage Custom Scripts` > `Person Authentication` and check the `Enabled` box for each applicable interception script and save the page.

 By default, users will get the default authentication mechanism you specified [above](#default-authentication-mechanism) in the `Default acr` field.
-However, using the OpenID Connect `acr_value`, web and mobile applications can now request any enabled authentication mechanism.
+However, using the OpenID Connect `acr_value`, web and mobile applications can request any *enabled* authentication mechanism.

-To view which authentication mechanisms are enabled at your Gluu Server, you can check your OP URL: `https://<hostname>/.well-known/openid-configuration`.
-Find `"acr_values_supported"` to see a list of which `acr_values` applications can use to request a specific type of authentication.
+You can enable and disable scripts in the oxTrust interface.
+You can also see which scripts are enabled by checking your OP configuration URL: `https://<hostname>/.well-known/openid-configuration` and look for `"acr_values_supported"`.

 Learn more about `acr_values` in the [OpenID Connect core scpec](http://openid.net/specs/openid-connect-core-1_0.html#acrSemantics) and in the Gluu Server [OpenID Connect docs](../admin-guide/openid-connect.md/#multi-factor-authentication-for-clients).

 !!!
 Note
     All Gluu Server authentications are routed through oxAuth (the OP).
-You can take incoming SAML or CAS assertions from a 3rd party IDP, for example ADFS, and use that as the basis for an OpenID Connect session.
-This eanbles seamless SSO across all your apps.
+You can take incoming SAML or CAS assertions from a 3rd party IDP, for example ADFS, and use that as the basis for an OpenID Connect session in Gluu.
+This enables seamless SSO across all your apps.

 ## Account Lockout